equinoxfitness/datacoco-secretsmanager/CONTRIBUTING.md

 tox
 ```

-To run tox for multiple Python 3 versions, you can use  [pyenv](https://github.com/pyenv/pyenv) to install and manage different Python versions locally
+To run tox for multiple Python 3 versions, you can use [pyenv](https://github.com/pyenv/pyenv) to install and manage different Python versions locally.

 If you see an error indicating a missing Python version, ie:
 `SKIPPED: InterpreterNotFound: python3.7`